 Do you want someone to try their flying moves on you?

-If you are big then effin respect the difference.
+If you are bigger than your opponent or partner then effin respect the difference.

 RESPECT YOUR PARTNER.